-Many aspects of school policy are directed and required by The Illinois State Board of Education (ISBE) and The University of Illinois including daily attendance/calendar, health and safety, Illinois Learning Standards, building use and space, hiring and evaluation for staff, staff professional development and training, etc. University Primary develops policy in consultation with the business and humans resource personnel at The College of Education, The University of Illinois at-large, The Illinois State Board of Education and Champaign Unit 4 Schools, as well as within the staff and administration at the school.
-Policies are also established and communicated to Uni Primary staff and families through this handbook and through various email communications throughout the school year more specifically (such as fall registration requirements, health forms, etc.).
+Many aspects of school policy are directed and required by The Illinois State Board of Education (ISBE) as University Primary School goes through an accreditation process to be a State of Illinois Recognized School.
+Examples of ISBE policy alignment include such things as daily attendance/calendar, health and safety standards, Illinois Learning Standards, building use and space, hiring and evaluation for faculty and staff, faculty and staff professional development and training, etc. Along with ISBE, The University of Illinois also directs and supports policy.
+University Primary develops policy in consultation with the business and humans resource personnel at The College of Education, The University of Illinois at-large, The Illinois State Board of Education and Champaign Unit 4 Schools, as well as within the faculty, staff, and administration at the school.
+Policies are also established and communicated to Uni Primary faculty, staff, and families through this handbook and through various email communications throughout the school year more specifically (such as fall registration requirements, health forms, etc.).
 This handbook is located under the "Resources" tab on the Uni Primary School website, or available in hard copy form by request to the school office.